-Have you been hurt by another motorist on the road?
+Have you been hurt by another motorist on the road or involved in a car accident in Panama City, FL?
 If so, it's likely you have a viable claim for compensation.
-At Syfrett, Dykes & Furr, our team of dedicated Panama City car accident lawyers have a reputation for diligent, incisive representation for traffic-oriented personal injury claims.
-Our firm is prepared to launch its own investigation into what happened and develop a compelling case for relief on our clients' behalf.
+At Syfrett, Dykes & Furr, our team of dedicated Panama City car accident lawyers has a reputation for diligent, incisive representation for traffic-oriented personal injury claims.

 Payment for Car Damage